 - Dark brown sugar: The sugar is to feed the yeast, and using dark brown sugar gives a great deep flavor to the pretzel bites.
 You could also use light brown sugar instead.

-- Active dry yeast: Even though we're using sourdough discard, we still need to use some yeast to ensure a predictable and consistent rise with the pretzel bites.
+- Active dry yeast: Even though we're using sourdough discard, we still need to use a leavening agent (yeast) to ensure a predictable and consistent rise with the pretzel bites.

 - Warm water: Make sure the water you use is warm, as this is what will make the yeast bloom and help the dough to rise.